 Oozing with syrup and pistachio crumbs, this dessert is the ultimate sweet treat, best taken with a thimble of Turkish coffee.

->

-> Try some of these culinary delights on our Grand Tour of Turkey tour.
+Try some of these culinary delights on our Istanbul: City of Empires tour.

->

-> The opinions expressed are those of the author and are not held by Saga unless specifically stated.
+The opinions expressed are those of the author and are not held by Saga unless specifically stated.

 The material is for general information only and does not constitute investment, tax, legal, medical or other form of advice.
 You should not rely on this information to make (or refrain from making) any decisions.
 Always obtain independent, professional advice for your own particular situation.